 Then – and this is important – we’ll give the puppy something better to do.
 We don’t want to build frustration, as this can actually make the biting more intense later.

-Give the puppy a Kong or other tasty chewy during his time-out.
+Give the puppy a puzzle toy or other tasty chewy during his time-out.
 Here are a few of my favorites:

 2. Give the Puppy Somewhere to Direct Toothy Energy